User Guide

 -

-returns the booking which contains the room1
+find 1 johnreturns the booking which contains the room1and the namejohn. -

-returns the booking which contains the room1
+find 1returns the booking which contains the room1. -

-returns the booking(s) where the name isjohn
+find johnreturns the booking(s) where the name isjohn.

 delete